gpratte/poker-league-current-game/README.md

 Each step can be found on the cooresponding branch.

+## step 13 react state instead of redux
+Changed the SeatingConfig, SeatingSeatsPerTable and SeatingPlayerAtTable react components to use the react state instead of the redux store while using the UI to configure the seating (number of tables, number of seats at a table and players requesting to sit at a certain table).

+When the SeatingConfig modal dialog is submitted the react state is used to call the redux store to upsert the seating.

 ## step 12 seating

 This was by far the most complicated UI work because if the dynamic way the UI